May 25, 2018

 • Communicate with the Data Controller about any security breaches in a timely manner

-The steps you’ll need to are already well documented, so we’ve kept this short.
+The steps you’ll need to follow in order to be GDPR compliant as an events planner are already well documented, so we’ve kept this short.
 If you need more assistance, your best bet will be to seek advice from the many consultants and professionals specializing in GDPR compliance.
-But to get you started, here’s a simple list of items you should consider as your organization prepares for GDPR.
+But to get you started, here’s a simple list of items to consider:

 The Data Protection Officer is the lead member of your organization to oversee and direct your data policies and practices.